-We depend on our network of independent dealers for our gas-powered boats, face increasing competition for dealers, and have little control over their activities.
+We depend on our network of independent dealers for our gas-powered boats, face increasing competition for dealers, and have little control over their activities

 A significant portion of our sales of our gas-powered boats are derived from our network of independent dealers.
 We typically manufacture our gas-powered boats based upon indications of interest received from dealers who are not contractually obligated to purchase any boats.
 While our dealers typically have purchased all of the boats for which they have provided us with indications of interest, it is possible that a dealer could choose not to purchase boats for which it has provided an indication of interest (e.g., if it were to have reached the credit limit on its floor plan), and as a result we once experienced, and in the future could experience, excess inventory and costs.
-For the six months ended June 30, 2023, our top three dealers accounted for approximately 36% of our consolidated revenues.
-During the six months ended June 30, 2023, one individual dealer had sales of over 10% of our total sales, that dealer represented 20% of total sales.
+For the nine months ended September 30, 2023, one individual dealer represented over 10% of the Company's total sales, that dealer representing 20% of total sales.
+For the nine months ended September 30, 2022, three individual dealers represented over 10% of our sales, and combined they represented 37% of total sales.
 The loss of a significant dealer could have a material adverse effect on our financial condition and results of operations.
 The number of dealers supporting our products and the quality of their marketing and servicing efforts are essential to our ability to generate sales.
-Competition for dealers among other boat manufacturers continues to increase based on the quality, price, value, and availability of the manufacturers' products, the manufacturers' attention to customer service, and the marketing support that the manufacturer provides to the dealers.
+Competition for dealers among other boat manufacturers continues to increase based on the quality, price, value, and availability of the manufacturers' products, the manufacturers' attention to customer service, and the marketing support that the manufacture provides to the dealers.
 We face intense competition from other boat manufacturers in attracting and retaining dealers, affecting our ability to attract or retain relationships with qualified and successful dealers.
-Although our management believes that the quality of our products in the performance sport boat industry should permit us to maintain our relationships with our dealers and our market share position, there can be no assurance that we will be able to maintain or improve our relationships with our dealers or our market share position.
+Although our management believes that the quality of our products in the performance sport boat industry should permit us to maintain our relationships with our dealers and our market share position, there can be no assurance that we will be able to maintain or improve our relationships wi